 The Manufacturing and Shipping Process

-In order to maximize the health benefits we get from probiotics, the manufacturing and shipping process has to follow temperature guidelines as well.
+In order to maximize the health benefits from probiotics, the manufacturing and shipping process has to follow temperature guidelines as well.
 This includes everything from the growing process to the assembly line to packaging to distribution.

 Realistically, there may be times when the cooling chain is broken.
 Some manufacturers account for this loss by adding extra bacteria to ensure the product still has the amount of probiotics listed on the label.
 Although, this is hard to guarantee and not backed by science.